+Navigation \square Setup \rightarrow Advanced setup \rightarrow Administration

-Define access code බ
+Define access code ß

-Navigation $ \qquad \qquad$
+Navigation □ Setup → Advance ed setup → Administration \rightarrow Def. access code

-Description Define release code fo or write access to parameters.
+Description Define release code for write acce ess to parameters.

 User entry 0 to 9999

 Factory setting 0

 Additional information Read access Operator

 Write access Maintenance

-modified.
-The user is logged on in the Maintenance role.
-The write protection affects all parameters marked with the register symbol in this document.

-If the factory setting is not changed or 0 is defined as the access code, the parameters are not write-protected and the configuration data of the device can then always be
+are not write-prote modified.
+The user ected and t is logged hanged or 0 is defined as the access code, the parameters the configuration data of the device can then always be on in the Maintenance role. all parameters marked with the 😭 symbol in this

-Once the access code has been defined, write-protected parameters can only modified if the access code is entered in the Enter access code parameter
+Once the access code has been defined, write-protected parameters can only be modified if the access code is entered in the Enter access code parameter $(\Rightarrow \cong 203)$.

-(→ 🗎 199).

-Device reset 8

-Navigation Image: Barbon Setup → Advan aced setup \rightarrow Administration \rightarrow Device reset

-Description Reset the device configuration - either entirely or in part - to a defined state.

-- CancelTo factory defaults - Restart device

-- Meaning of the options

-Cancel - Cancel

-Cancel

-- No action

-To factory defaults

-- All parameters are reset to the order-code specific factory setting.

-- Restart device

-The restart resets every parameter which is stored in the volatile memory (RAM) to the factory setting (e.g. measured value data).
-The device configuration remains unchanged.
+Device reset Navigation Description Reset the device configuration - either entirely or in part - to a defined state Selection CancelTo factory defaultsRestart device Factory setting Cancel Additional information Meaning of the options Cancel No action To factory defaults All parameters are reset to the order-code specific factory setting.
+Restart device The restart resets every parameter which is stored in the volatile memory (RAM) to factory setting (e.g. measured value data).
+The device configuration remains unchard

-"Diagnostics" menu 15.4
+15.4 "Diagnostics" menu

-Image: Barbon Barbo
+Image: Barborn Bar

-Actual diagnostics

-Navigation Image: Barbon Barbo nos.

-Description Shows the current occured diagnostic event along with its diagnostic information.

-Additional information Read access Operator

-Write access -

-The display consists of: • Symbol for event behavior • Code for diagnostic behavior • Operating time of occurrence

-Event text

-If several messages are active at the same time, the messages with the highest priority is displayed.

-Information on what is causing the message, and remedy measures, can be viewed via the (i) symbol on the display.
+Actual diagnostics Navigation 8 2 Diagnostics \rightarrow Actual diagnos.
+Description Displays the currently active diagnostic message.
+If there is more than one pending diagnostic event, the message for the diagnostic event with the highest priority is displayed.
+Additional information Read access Operator Write access The display consists of: Symbol for event behavior Code for diagnostic behavior Operating time of occurrence Event text If several messages are active at the same time, the messages with the highest priority is displayed.
+Information on what is causing the message, and remedy measures, can be viewed via 1 the 4 symbol on the display.

 Timestamp

-Navigation Image: Barbon Diagnostics → Timestamp
+Navigation Image: Barbon State

 Description Displays the timestamp for the currently active diagnostic message.

 Additional information Read access Operator

 Write access -

 Previous diagnostics

-Navigation diagnostics
+Navigation Image: Barbon Diagnostics → Prev.diagnostics stics

-Description Shows the diagnostic event that occurred prior to the current diagnostic event along with its diagnostic information.
+Description Displays the diagnostic message for the last diagnostic event that has ended.

 Additional information Read access Operator

 Write access -